jennings/terraform-provider-meraki/docs/data-sources/devices.md

 page_title: "meraki_devices Data Source - terraform-provider-meraki"
 subcategory: ""
 description: |-
-  Example data source
+  Use this data source to retrieve a list of devices in an organization.
 ---

 # meraki_devices (Data Source)

-Example data source
+Use this data source to retrieve a list of devices in an organization.